QuantEcon/lecture-python-intro/lectures/inflation_history.md

 from chapter 3 of {cite}`sargent2013rational`.

 Data underlying our graphs appear in tables in an appendix to chapter 3 of {cite}`sargent2013rational`.
-We have transcribed all of these data into a spreadsheet `chapter_3.xls` that we read into Pandas.
+We have transcribed all of these data into a spreadsheet `chapter_3.xls` that we read into pandas.

+In the code cell below we clean this data build a `pandas.dataframe`.

 ```{code-cell} ipython3
 :tags: [hide-input]